 See our Air travel page for information on aviation safety and security.

-You're subject to the local laws of Afghanistan, including those that appear harsh by Australian standards.
+You're subject to the local laws, including those that appear harsh by Australian standards.
 If you are arrested or jailed, the Australian Government will do what it can to help you under our

 Consular Services Charter.
 But we can't get you out of trouble or out of jail.
 Research laws before travelling, especially for an extended stay.